santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

-##
+## Initial Plan

-**Prompt (Claude Sonnet 3.7 w/ Extended Thinking):** Hi, can you please review the following assignment specification and help me outline a clear, practical plan of attack?
+**Prompt (Claude Sonnet 3.7 w/ Extended Thinking):**

+Hi, can you please review the following assignment specification and help me outline a clear, practical plan of attack?

 - Break down each part into manageable steps.
 For example: begin by conducting research, answer specific research questions, build a structured outline based on this research, and then use this outline as a basis for my writing.
 - The main goal is to provide a concise, straightforward plan.
-Include only tasks directly relevant to completing the assignment—avoid unnecessary padding.
+Include only tasks directly relevant to completing the assignment.
+Avoid unnecessary padding.
 Be comprehensive regarding the tasks I've specified, but keep the scope focused and practical.
 - I will use ChatGPT's deep research as a starting point.
 Clearly structure the research phase of this outline to align with that process.
 In particular, include all possible questions or relevant topic areas that we should address through research.
 - For now, focus specifically on tasks 1 and 2, especially regarding research.
 - Do not include unnecessary formatting, emojis, or detailed explanations.
 I need a clear, practically focused outline that I can easily refer to and mark as complete.
 Tables are preferred.